Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

 for $t_\mathrm{ret} \ge 0$, where $J_0$ is a Bessel function of the first kind and $A = \Omega_0 \int \Pi(t) \dd t$ the pulse area.
-This is the well known solution for NFS \cite{Smirnov_PRA_2007} with $\Lambda_\mathrm{res}$ rescaled by $\zeta_m$.
-The exciton emits directionally and purely into the WG mode (see Supplemental Material \cite{supp}).
-The emission undergoes the dynamical beats, well known from coherent pulse propagation through resonant media \cite{Kagan_JoPCSSP_1979,Buerck_HI_1999} -- and clearly observed in our experiment.
-From the experimental data, we obtain an estimate for the coupling coefficient $\abs{\zeta_m} = L_\mathrm{foil} / L \approx \num{0.029}$, slightly smaller than the theoretical value (from design parameters) of \num{0.038}.
+This is the well known solution for NFS \cite{Shvydko_PRB_1999,Smirnov_PRA_2007} with $\Lambda_\mathrm{res}$ rescaled by $\zeta_m$.
+Computing the emitted field from \eqref{eq:sigmafront} is straight-forward (see Supplemental Material \cite{supp}).
+The exciton emits directionally and purely into the WG mode.
+The emission undergoes the dynamical beats, well known from coherent pulse propagation through resonant media \cite{Kagan_JoPCSSP_1979,Buerck_HI_1999}---and clearly observed in our experiment.
+From the experimental data, we obtain an estimate for the coupling coefficient $\abs{\zeta_m} = \xi \Lambda_\mathrm{res} / L \approx \num{0.029}$, slightly smaller than the theoretical value (from design parameters) of \num{0.038}.